-^{76.} Burger King Corp. v.
-Rudzewicz, 471 U.S. 462, 472 (1985) (quoting World-Wide Volkswagen Corp. v.
-Woodson, 444 U.S. 286, 297 (1980)).
+$^{^{65}}$ Burger King Corp. v.
+Rudzewicz, 471 U.S. at 472; World-Wide Volkswagen, 444 U.S. at 297.

-^{77.} Thus, this interpretation of purposeful availment is consistent with McGee v.
-Int'l Life Ins.
-Co., 355 U.S. 220, 224 (1957) (holding that personal jurisdiction was proper over a life insurance company that issued a policy to a resident of the forum state).
+66 Thus, this interpretation of purposeful availment is consistent with McGee v.
+International Life Insurance Co., 355 U.S. 220 (1957) (personal jurisdiction proper over life insurance company which issued policy to resident of forum state).

-^{78.} Thus, this interpretation of purposeful availment is consistent with World-Wide Volkswagen Corp. v.
-Woodson, 444 U.S. 286, 299 (1980) (holding that personal jurisdiction is not proper over a distributor and retailer that sold a car outside of the forum state, although the driver drove the car to the forum).
+67 Thus, this interpretation of purposeful availment is consistent with World-Wide Volkswagen v.
+Woodson, 444 U.S. 286 (1980) (person jurisdiction is not proper over distributor and retailer that sold car outside forum state, but driver drove car to forum).
 One might think that the distributor and retailer could avoid jurisdiction in Oklahoma (or some other state) by contracting with the purchaser that the car never be driven to Oklahoma.
-Not only would forum state when his ex-wife moves there, because there is nothing an exhusband can do to prevent his ex-wife from moving to the forum state, and, in any case, the ex-husband gets no benefit from his ex-wife's living in the forum state.79
+Not only would this be a very strange contract, it would not really protect the retailer and distributor, because covenants do not run with chattels, so such a contract would not bind subsequent purchasers of the car.